Parsec Financial Management Inc. Grows Position in Energy Transfer LP (NYSE:ET)

-Parsec Financial Management Inc. raised its position in shares of Energy Transfer LP (NYSE:ET) by 31.8% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 186,400 shares of the pipeline company’s stock after acquiring an additional 45,000 shares during the period.
-Parsec Financial Management Inc.’s holdings in Energy Transfer were worth $1,432,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Parsec Financial Management Inc. raised its position in Energy Transfer LP (NYSE:ET) by 31.8% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 186,400 shares of the pipeline company’s stock after buying an additional 45,000 shares during the quarter.
+Parsec Financial Management Inc.’s holdings in Energy Transfer were worth $1,432,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds have also bought and sold shares of the company.
-Paces Ferry Wealth Advisors LLC bought a new position in Energy Transfer during the third quarter valued at $26,000.
-Perigon Wealth Management LLC bought a new position in shares of Energy Transfer in the 4th quarter valued at about $28,000.
-Crescent Capital Consulting LLC purchased a new position in Energy Transfer in the first quarter worth about $28,000.
-Bellwether Advisors LLC bought a new stake in Energy Transfer during the fourth quarter worth approximately $30,000.
-Finally, Dimension Capital Management LLC purchased a new stake in shares of Energy Transfer in the third quarter valued at $35,000.
-36.42% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds have also recently bought and sold shares of ET.
+FMR LLC acquired a new position in shares of Energy Transfer in the 1st quarter valued at $16,012,000.
+First Trust Advisors LP purchased a new position in shares of Energy Transfer during the 1st quarter worth approximately $4,660,000.
+Wealth Alliance lifted its holdings in shares of Energy Transfer by 10.4% in the 3rd quarter.
+Wealth Alliance now owns 37,111 shares of the pipeline company’s stock valued at $201,000 after buying an additional 3,501 shares during the period.
+Schonfeld Strategic Advisors LLC raised its position in Energy Transfer by 100.0% during the third quarter.
+Schonfeld Strategic Advisors LLC now owns 1,400,000 shares of the pipeline company’s stock worth $7,588,000 after acquiring an additional 700,000 shares during the last quarter.
+Finally, IHT Wealth Management LLC lifted its holdings in shares of Energy Transfer by 38.7% in the third quarter.
+IHT Wealth Management LLC now owns 59,553 shares of the pipeline company’s stock valued at $323,000 after purchasing an additional 16,626 shares in the last quarter.
+36.42% of the stock is owned by institutional investors and hedge funds.

+A number of research firms have issued reports on ET.
+Credit Suisse Group upped their target price on shares of Energy Transfer from $10.00 to $11.00 and gave the company an “outperform” rating in a report on Monday, March 8th.
+Wells Fargo & Company lifted their price objective on Energy Transfer from $8.00 to $10.00 and gave the company an “equal weight” rating in a research note on Wednesday.
+Raymond James raised their price target on shares of Energy Transfer from $9.00 to $10.00 and gave the company a “strong-buy” rating in a report on Wednesday, April 21st.
+Zacks Investment Research upgraded shares of Energy Transfer from a “sell” rating to a “hold” rating in a research note on Tuesday, March 23rd.
+Finally, Piper Sandler raised Energy Transfer from a “neutral” rating to an “overweight” rating and increased their price target for the company from $7.00 to $9.00 in a report on Monday, March 1st.
+Three equities research analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company.
+Energy Transfer presently has a consensus rating of “Buy” and a consensus price target of $10.73.

+Energy Transfer (NYSE:ET) last announced its quarterly earnings data on Tuesday, February 16th.
+The pipeline company reported $0.19 EPS for the quarter, missing the Zacks’ consensus estimate of $0.26 by ($0.07).
+The business had revenue of $10.03 billion for the quarter, compared to analyst estimates of $10.33 billion.
+Energy Transfer had a positive return on equity of 8.23% and a negative net margin of 0.64%.
+On average, equities research analysts anticipate that Energy Transfer LP will post 0.88 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 19th.
-Shareholders of record on Tuesday, May 11th will be paid a $0.153 dividend.
-The ex-dividend date of this dividend is Monday, May 10th.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 19th.
+Investors of record on Tuesday, May 11th will be given a dividend of $0.153 per share.
+The ex-dividend date is Monday, May 10th.
+This is an increase from Energy Transfer’s previous quarterly dividend of $0.15.
 This represents a $0.61 dividend on an annualized basis and a yield of 7.12%.
-This is a boost from Energy Transfer’s previous quarterly dividend of $0.15.
-Energy Transfer’s payout ratio is currently 42.07%.
+Energy Transfer’s payout ratio is presently 42.07%.

-A number of analysts have recently weighed in on ET shares.
-Mizuho began coverage on shares of Energy Transfer in a report on Wednesday.
-They issued a “buy” rating and a $12.00 price target on the stock.
-Piper Sandler upgraded Energy Transfer from a “neutral” rating to an “overweight” rating and increased their price target for the stock from $7.00 to $9.00 in a research report on Monday, March 1st.
-Evercore ISI raised shares of Energy Transfer from an “in-line” rating to an “outperform” rating in a report on Wednesday.
-Wells Fargo & Company increased their price objective on shares of Energy Transfer from $8.00 to $10.00 and gave the company an “equal weight” rating in a report on Wednesday.
-Finally, Barclays raised shares of Energy Transfer from an “equal weight” rating to an “overweight” rating and boosted their target price for the stock from $9.00 to $10.00 in a research note on Tuesday, January 12th.
-Three equities research analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the company.
-Energy Transfer currently has a consensus rating of “Buy” and a consensus target price of $10.73.

 About Energy Transfer